ethannguyen-uts/trackwise-backend/README.md

 ## Introduction

-This is the backend API for Track Wise App using TypeGraphql to serve API functions for the Track Wise web front-end.
+This is the backend API for Track Wise App using TypeGraphql to serve API functions for the Track Wise App front-end.
+If you want to visit the front-end, please follow this [link](https://github.com/ethannguyen-uts/trackwise-frontend/).
 The main purpose of the project is to practice TypeGraphql, Typescript and apply various technologies that I learned to support my full-stack development journey.
 The project utilizes TypeGraphql advantages like strong types, no over-fetching, and under-fetching problems (compared to REST API) <br>.
-If you want to visit the front-end, please follow this [link](https://github.com/ethannguyen-uts/trackwise-frontend/).

 ## Technologies